 The report points out that Ageism seeps into several institutions and sectors of society.
 This includes that provide health and social care, workplace, media and legal system.
 Healthcare rationing based solely on age is widespread.
-It noted that a review in 2020 showed that age determined who received certain medical procedures or treatments in 85 per cent of 149 studies.

 The Agesim report shows that older and younger adults are quite often disadvantaged in the workplace.
 They do not have access to specialized training and education decline significantly with age.
 Ageism against younger people manifests across many areas such as employment, health, housing and politics.